Gentoo Development Guide

 Purpose of Eclasses

 An eclass is a collection of code which can be used by more than one ebuild.
-At
+At the time of writing, all eclasses live in the eclass/ directory in the tree.
+Roughly speaking, there are three kinds of eclass:

 Adding and Updating Eclasses

-Before committing a new eclass to the tree, it should be emailed to the gentoo-dev mailing list with a justification and a proposed implementation.
+Before committing a new eclass to the tree, it must be emailed to the gentoo-dev mailing list with a justification and a proposed implementation.
 Do not skip this step — sometimes a better implementation or an alternative which does not require a new eclass will be suggested.

 If there is an existing maintainer for an eclass (this is usually the case), you must talk to the maintainer before committing any changes.